Unicornasaurous/auto_rotation_hdaps/README.md

 6. If all seems to be working as it should, add `auto_rotate.py` to your desktop environment's autostart section, or add `auto_rotate.py &` to your `~/.xinitrc` file.
 This will ensure that auto rotation works upon startup.
 7. Enjoy.

+## Arch Linux

+If you're using arch, you can download the [PKGBUILD here](https://aur.archlinux.org/packages/auto-rotation-hdaps-git)